Dateutils

 2012-03-04

-where the ymcw representation means, the %c
+where the ymcw representation means, the %c-th %w of the month in

 a given year.
 This is useful if dates are specified like, the third